skellis46/slipbox/pressure, stress and strain - the body in time.md

 and I've done this for four reasons: i) my aging body -- it is physically capable of less.
 This is also called _making a virtue out of necessity_; ii) each choreography, each performance seems to take longer to make (and uses more resources), but is seen or presented fewer times; iii) a deeper focus on research through practice; and iv) the desire to seek practices that don't fit or make sense in current models of production.

-In this part of the presentation I'm going to draw heavily on the writing of Roman Krznaric, who describes himself as a "public philosopher."
-In particular, I'm using some of the ideas he presents in his remarkable book _The Good Ancestor_ (2021), and I want to acknowledge just how inspiring that writing has been for me.
-It also happens to be a coincidence that when I was asked to present to you I just happened to be reading it.

 These two descriptions that follow express a desire to make things that extend into the future that are most certainly not about legacy.
 But rather, about those people in the future, those yet to be.
 That they (in the future) might know that we thought about them.
 We paid them attention, even as human corporations continued to suck fossil fuels out of the ground.